-One of the few, true image-editing commands available in the Android tablet Gallery app is Crop.
+One of the few true image-editing commands available in the Gallery app of your Android tablet is Crop.
 You use the Crop tool to slice out portions of an image, such as when removing ex-spouses and convicts from a family portrait.
 To crop an image, obey these directions:

 Summon the image you want to crop.

-If you can’t see the icon, touch the screen and the icon will reappear.
+If you can’t see the icon, touch the screen and the icon reappears.

 If the Crop command is unavailable, you have to choose another image.
 (Not every album lets you modify images.)